EveryOneIsGross/scratchTHOUGHTS/README.md

 interactions and improve their responses over time.
 Overall, chatbots have the potential to revolutionize customer service and enhance the overall experience for users who interact with them.
+/me is happy
+frase is happy
+[2023-09-17 14:02:13] [room] Chatbot:  I'm sorry, but I need more context to understand what you want me to do with the phrase "frase is happy".
+Could you please provide more information or instructions?
+You: /me is happy
+[2023-09-17 14:02:19] [room] Chatbot:  I am happy too!
+Is there anything specific you would like me to assist you with?
 ```
 ---
 16.09.23